March 26, 2025

 Global Production Trends

 Zircon production has historically been volatile, with periods of oversupply followed by shortages.
-For example, in 2019, global zircon production was 1.2 million tons but fell to 1 million tons in the subsequent year.
+For example, in 2019, global zircon production was 1.2 million tons, but fell to 1 million tons in the subsequent year.
 This decrease in production was largely due to declining prices and expectations of low demand.
 However, recent reports indicate a tightening market, with zirconium silicate prices climbing to eight-year highs by mid-2023.

 Key Drivers of Demand

-1. Ceramics and Tiles: Historically, the largest demand for zirconium has come from the ceramics industry, particularly in tile production.
+1. Ceramics and Tiles: Historically, the greatest demand for zirconium has come from the ceramics industry, particularly in tile production.
 Chinese tile manufacturers are the largest consumers of zirconium silicate, and the recovery of the Chinese market post-COVID-19, as well as increased urbanization in other Asian economies, has further amplified demand for zirconium.
 Increased construction activity and a growing middle class in Asia have also contributed to rising demand for tiles, further bolstering zirconium sales.

 Supply and Production Challenges